-What to do if you find a tortoise
+What to do if you find a turtle

 The Arizona Game and Fish Department Desert Tortoise Adoption Program will only take in native Sonoran desert tortoises.
 Those with an African spur thigh tortoise (Sulcata), red-eared slider (pond slider) or any other non-native turtles/tortoises should contact a wildlife rescue facility.